In the fever pitch nature of the coronavirus, I chose to go three days without the internet. It was wildly revealing.

 I woke up this morning thinking on these things.
 I realize the internet is very much an addiction.
 But with the Lord’s help, I think I need to stop Facebook.
 I need to almost stop tv.
 I don’t even own a tv but when I visit my mother, we tend to watch shows.

-But if there’s faith to grow in my heart, some things have to go.
+But if faith is to grow in my heart, some things have to go.